NoBowl/Eaglite-Paradrop/eagliteparadrop/README.md

 # EagliteParadrop

-EagliteParadrop is a Minecraft plugin that allows players to drop customizable crates filled with loot from the sky.
-This plugin is designed for Minecraft version 1.21 and offers a variety of features to enhance gameplay.
+EagliteParadrop is a Minecraft plugin for Eaglite that allows players to drop customizable crates filled with loot from the sky.
+This plugin is designed for Minecraft version 1.21.

 ## Features